Yunchun/Environmental-Friendly-Practices/README.md

 # Project Overview
-Used Python to create linear optimization models to find the most environmentally friendly process for producing, manufacturing, distributing, using t-shirts
+Used Python to create linear optimization models to find the most environmentally friendly process for producing, manufacturing, distributing, and using t-shirts